Index Funds vs. ETFs: What's the difference?

 What are index funds, and how do they work?

-An index fund is a type of mutual fund, sometimes referred to as an investment fund.
+An index fund is a type of mutual fund, which are sometimes referred to as investment funds.

 Mutual funds pool assets like bonds, stocks, commodities, and real estate into one “basket”, allowing individual and institutional investors to buy shares of the funds.
-A portfolio manager oversees the fund and charges a fee for managing these assets.
+A portfolio manager manages these assets and charges a fee for doing so.
 Information regarding these fees can be found in the Get a quote section on the NBDB online brokerage platform, under the heading Key quote info and the subheading Management fee.

 Index funds are different from other mutual funds.
-Index funds are composed of stocks from all the companies that make up a specific stock market index.
+In some cases, index funds are composed of stocks from all the companies that make up a specific stock market index.
 As a result, the value of an index fund mirrors the performance of the underlying index, called the benchmark index.

 An index is one of the ways investors track and gauge market performance.
-Since the index fund replicates the movement of the underlying benchmark index, it will never generate a higher return than its benchmark.
+Since the index fund replicates the movement of the underlying benchmark index, it will neither outperform nor underperform the benchmark.
 The goal of an index fund is to replicate the risk and provide a return that matches the benchmark index.

 Index funds are considered passively managed investments.
 Unlike actively managed mutual funds, where portfolio managers try to outperform the benchmark by timing the market and making strategic investment decisions, index funds simply follow the market.